ncdcommunity/Air-Quality-TVOC-eCO2-Temperature-and-Humidity-Sensor/README.md

 3. after changing batteries
 4. power on off

-during the first 60 seconds sensor will shelf calibrate and will use these environment condition as base condition.
+during the first 60 seconds sensor will self calibrate and will use these environment condition as base condition.